Decisions, decisions — condoms, sex, etc.

 Here's some ideas to help guide you in your sexual decision-making:

-Be comfortable with your sexual feelings.
+- Be comfortable with your sexual feelings.
 Trust yourself.
-If you're not comfortable, or feel confused, or guilty, or ashamed, it's ok to wait.
+If you're not comfortable, or if you feel confused, guilty, or ashamed — it's ok to wait.

-Think about your expectations for a relationship.
+- Think about your expectations for a relationship.
 Do you need to be in love to have sex?
 Is casual sex okay?
-Is monogamy important?
+Are you hoping to be monogamous?
 What do you think about romance?
-Clarify these issues for yourself before beginning a sexual relationship with someone else
+It's a good idea to clarify these issues for yourself before beginning a sexual relationship with someone else.

-Make sure that the sexual relationship is mutually desired.
-Sexual activity that occurs against one person's will is illegal and wrong.
+- Make sure that the sexual relationship is mutually desired.
+Sexual activity that occurs against a person's will is illegal and wrong.

-If you do both decide that you want to have intercourse, keep in mind that sex is something that is awkward at first for many people.
-Although, as humans, we tend to believe that sexual skills are innate, they're actually learned.
+If you do both decide that you want to have sex, keep in mind that sex is something that is awkward at first for many people.
+Although folks tend to believe that sexual skills are innate, they're actually learned.
 Think about how awkward you felt the first time you rode a bicycle, tried to dance with a partner, or had to live with a roommate.
 Over time, with practice and comfort with your partner(s), sex becomes more natural.
 Good luck, and be safe!